Iconic French New Wave director Jean-Luc Godard dead at 91

 Godard’s cinematic creations were suffused with the gritty, sassy tones of a resurgent postwar France — known domestically as the “Glorious 30” years through to the late 1970s — and they served up some of the most poignant images and lines from what was then a rich, avant-garde heyday of French filmmaking.

-The images in “Breathless” of an ingenue Seberg traipsing along Paris’ Champs-Elysées and shouting to hawk “New York Herald Tribune” newspapers in a tight T-shirt, and close-ups of a cigarette-smoking, fedora-wearing Belmondo running a thumb methodically, pensively across his lips could be enshrined among the most memorable images of French cinema.
+The images in “Breathless” of an ingenue Seberg traipsing along Paris’ Champs-Elysées loudly hawking “New York Herald Tribune” newspapers in a tight T-shirt, and close-ups of a cigarette-smoking, fedora-wearing Belmondo running a thumb methodically, pensively across his lips could be enshrined among the most memorable images of French cinema.

 Along with Truffaut’s “The 400 Blows,” released in 1959, Godard’s film set a new tone for French movie aesthetics.
 Godard rejected conventional narrative style and instead used frequent jump-cuts that mingled philosophical discussions with action scenes.
 He spiced it all up with references to Hollywood gangster movies and nods to literature and visual art.